 Dr. Lisa M. Greenhill originally joined the AAVMC in 1996 and has worked for the association on three separate occasions.
-Most recently, she joined the AAVMC in 2004 as the Associate Executive Director for Institutional Research and Diversity.
+Most recently, she joined the AAVMC in 2004 and serves as Senior Director for Institutional Research and Diversity.
 Her work primarily focuses on the ongoing development and implementation of the DiVersity Matters initiative at the national and local levels as well as promoting the veterinary medical profession within communities of color.

 Lisa also directs the association’s national research agenda.
 She collects and analyzes data and produces reports related to academic veterinary medicine to include the applicant pool, enrollment, institutional economic impact and diversity.